Turtle

 I was doubly confused because the buttons function differently than most vibrators.
 I kept trying to push the buttons to increase vibration strength when pushing them changes modes (pushing the “-” button once actually turns the Turtle off) and holding them increase or decreases strength.
 This is a method that I don’t mind but usually throws me for a loop in the beginning.

 Unfortunately, this is when the Turtle completely failed to whelm me proportionately (you know, instead of underwhelming me).
 There is one mode of steady vibration and two pulsation modes.
-The pulsing is interesting but the continuous vibes are pretty lackluster.
-I’ve used a lot of toys that rely on 2AAs and they’re much deeper and stronger than this toy.
-This is one of those vibrators where you can easily mistake the highest setting for the low.
+The pulsing is interesting, but the continuous vibes are pretty lackluster.
+I’ve used a lot of toys that rely on 2AAs, and they’re much deeper and stronger than this toy.
+This is one of those vibrators where you can easily mistake the highest setting for the low (like the Getaway Luxe).
 Even though I can hear the difference when changing the toy, there isn’t much difference to be felt.
 In my hand, it tickles more on high because the vibrations are more shallow but in use?
 Can’t tell.

 It’s frustrating because the toy is thick enough that it seems like you could get another battery in there and that would really make a difference.
 However, this might mess with the reversible battery pack.
-I like that it doesn’t matter which direct or orientation I place it in but I’d gladly sacrifice that for stronger vibes.
+I like that it doesn’t matter which direction or orientation I place it in, but I’d gladly sacrifice that for stronger vibes.
 Plus, the battery cap–which is just the end of the toy–is damned fickle.
 You really have to push it down onto the toy before you can screw it on.
-It’s a two hand job.
+It’s a two-hand job.

 I find the size of the battery pack/controls to be awkward in itself.
 It reminds me of some of the rabbits I’ve had and it’s pretty hard to control with my short arms.
 It has a total length of 9.3″ and three or so inches is dedicated to the battery cap.
 At its widest (where the battery cap meets the shaft), the diameter is 1.65″.
 We’re talking some bulk and the silicone makes it feel quite heavy.

-The silicone also has a wonderfully velvet texture and I absolutely adore the turtle design.
-The lines remind me of a lower shell and there’s a small nub, on the head of the Turtle, that should be ideal for G-spot stimulation.
+The silicone also has a wonderful velvet texture, and I absolutely adore the turtle design.
+The lines remind me of a lower shell, and there’s a small nub on the head of the Turtle that should be ideal for G-spot stimulation.
 Not my G-spot, apparently.
 Because it’s so shallow, this vibrator completely misses it when resting comfortably inside.
 The narrowest part (around 1″ diameter) of the shaft sits parallel to my G-spot but, because it’s narrow, doesn’t touch it.
 I have to awkwardly angle it forward in order to get G-spot stimulation.
 Although the shaft has some give, the awkwardness makes it hard for me to bend it.

 So, the Turtle is one of those toys that looks great.
 I love the idea of it but it’s just awkward in practice because of its size and bulk, finicky battery cap and whatever is going on with the buttons.
 If it hadn’t been so awkward, I would have loved to recommend it to anyone whose G-spot is more traditionally located.
 I’d love to see a new line of Papaya Toys that are slimmer and sleeker, with more power and.. buttons that do what they should.